NeoResearch/nef-learn/index.markdown

 {% include stack.html stack="0" %}

-## Conditionals, Loops and Function Calls

-Conditionals and loops are implemented on NeoVM via the use o jumps.
-Basically, a jump changes the current instruction counter and moves it to another position in the _NVM script_, affecting which operations will be read after that.
-Since this is not directly related to the stack execution model, it will only be covered in future tutorials.

 ## A NVM/FORTH snake game

 Time to have (even more) fun!
 Let's use NeoVM to run a Snake game ;)